AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * **decode_target_protected_by[dtIndex]**: the index of the Chain that protects Decode target with index equal to dtIndex.
 When chains_cnt > 0, each Decode target MUST be protected by exactly one Chain.

-* **template_dti[templateIndex][]**: an array of size dt_cnt_minus_one + 1 containing Decode Target Indications for the Frame dependency template having index value equal to templateIndex.
+* **template_dti[templateIndex][]**: an array of size dts_cnt_minus_one + 1 containing Decode Target Indications for the Frame dependency template having index value equal to templateIndex.
 Table A.1 contains a description of the Decode Target Indication values.

 * **template_chain_fdiff[templateIndex][]**: an array of size chains_cnt containing frame_chain_fdiff values for the Frame dependency template having index value equal to templateIndex.
 In a template, the values of frame_chain_fdiff can be in the range 0 to 15, inclusive.